davidchatting/Approximate/README.md

 }
 ```

 This example is an extension to the CloseBy example and retains the same structure.
 However, its use of the network for MQTT messages requires that the WiFi status be managed.
-In `setup()`, when the `Proximate::begin()` function is called, if the connection can be successfully established `WiFi.status()` will achieve a state of `WL_CONNECTED` at which point network calls may be made.
+In `setup()`, when the `Approximate::begin()` function is called, if the connection can be successfully established `WiFi.status()` will achieve a state of `WL_CONNECTED` at which point network calls may be made.
 However this status change will take some time and happens asynchronously - typically a short delay might be introduced to wait for this event.
-For this purpose, `Proximate::begin()` takes an optional lambda function called once the connection is established and used here to set the MQTT server details.
-The ESP8266 must then break this connection to monitor devices and then reconnect to make network calls, unlike the ESP32 which can maintain the connection and monitor devices; the Approximate library provides a mechanism that manages both cases - namely `Proximate::onceWifiStatus()`.
-Like `Proximate::begin()` takes a lambda function , but it also takes a status on which this behaviour will be triggered.
+For this purpose, `Approximate::begin()` takes an optional lambda function called once the connection is established and used here to set the MQTT server details.
+The ESP8266 must then break this connection to monitor devices and then reconnect to make network calls, unlike the ESP32 which can maintain the connection and monitor devices; the Approximate library provides a mechanism that manages both cases - namely `Approximate::onceWifiStatus()`.
+Like `Approximate::begin()` takes a lambda function , but it also takes a status on which this behaviour will be triggered.
 The function will be called at most once, if the WiFi status is immediately available or once this transition is next made.

-In its simplest form `Proximate::onceWifiStatus()` is used as shown below - the subsequent call to `approx.connectWiFi()` is made to establish the trigger WiFi status - if it is not already available.
+In its simplest form `Approximate::onceWifiStatus()` is used as shown below - the subsequent call to `approx.connectWiFi()` is made to establish the trigger WiFi status - if it is not already available.

 ```
   approx.onceWifiStatus(WL_CONNECTED, []() {